Updates to The Harris's Hawk Revolution

 Dr. Wettere's contact information:

 Page 601 -Vaccinating against West Nile virus:

 After the RECOMBITEK Equine West Nile Virus vaccine was discontinued, we switched to the vaccine made by Vetera.
-It incorporates the North American Equine E159™ 2005 isolate for protection against the WNV strain most likely to infect raptors.
+It incorporates the North American Equine E159™ 2005 isolate for protection against the WNV strain which we suspect is most likely to be infecting raptors in our area.
 Because this is a killed virus, we are using the full 1.0 ml dose in Harris's Hawks.
 Its efficacy has not been evaluated in raptors.
 For this reason, you may prefer to use the Fort Dodge vaccine.

 Give one 1.0 ml injection into the pectoral muscle initially followed by a second 1.0 ml injection 3 to 4 weeks later, and then a third 1.0 ml injection 3 to 4 weeks after that (3 total the first year).
 Then administer a 1.0 ml annual booster.
 If your raptor has had the initial series with a different vaccine, it only requires the annual booster.

 Muscle necrosis may occur at the injection site.